VW says CO2 cheats affect more petrol engines than previously disclosed

 A VW spokesman confirmed on Monday more petrol engines were implicated by the CO2 malfeasance than previously disclosed.

-The revelations about fuel economy and CO2 emissions have deepened the crisis at VW, which is expecting costs of at least 2 billion euros (1.5 billion pounds) linked to these issues.
+The revelations about fuel economy and CO2 emissions have deepened the crisis at VW, which is expecting costs of at least 2 billion euros ($2.1 billion) linked to these issues.

 (Reporting by Andreas Cremer; editing by Maria Sheahan and David Clarke)